Constitution of the New York State Young Democrats

 ARTICLE VII – CAUCUSES

-Section 3.
-Confirmation of Chairs.
-Following elections within their respective bodies, the President shall confirm Chairs for each of the Caucuses named in Section 1 of this Article.
+Following elections within their respective bodies, the NYSYD Secretary and Legal Director shall confirm and record the vote count on an official document; thus certifying the Chairs for each of the Caucuses named in Section 1 of this Article.

 ARTICLE VIII – REMOVAL